 This ratio assesses the rate at which building and infrastructure assets are being renewed relative to the rate at which they are depreciating.
-A ratio of less than 100% is unsatisfactory, although the NSW mean has ranged between 56% and 84% over the last three (3) years.
+A ratio of less than 100% is unsatisfactory, although the NSW mean has ranged between 56% and 84% over the last 3 years.

-Council's renewals ratio was forecasted to peak at 133% in 2017/18 - subject to completion - falling to 95% in 2018/19.
-Council's Delivery Program shows consistent Renewals Ratios averaging over 86% for the period of the Delivery Program.
+Council's renewals ratio is forecasted to peak at 133% in 2017/18 (subjects to completion) while it falls to 95% in 2018/19.
+Council's DP shows consistent Renewals ratios averaging over 86% for the OP/DP.